 Your pet's microchip or tattoo number, if applicable

 Note: If you are applying for a reduced fee because you receive Income Assistance, your dog is ‘Restricted’ or ‘Nuisance’ as defined by the Animal Licensing and Control Bylaw or you are applying for a Guide/Assistance dog exemption, please do so in person with all necessary supporting documents.

-Please be advised that in-person payments or applications are not being accepted at this time.
 Payments and applications may be submitted via your online account or mailed to P.O.
 Box 2670 Edmonton, AB T5J 2G4

 Payment can also be made at any financial institution or via Online Banking payable to City of Edmonton Pet/Business Licences or Edmonton Pet & Business Licences.

 All cats and dogs over six months of age — even indoor pets — must be licensed and need to be renewed every 12 months.
 The City of Edmonton encourages owners to spay or neuter their pets by offering reduced licence fees.

 The fine for not having a valid pet licence is $250...which is a lot more than the licence fee!